Elderly man axes wife to death in UP over financial dispute | Law-Order

 The SHO said the elderly couple's minor grandson was present in the house and later informed others about the incident.

-On a complaint of the deceased's son Parshuram, a case has been filed and efforts are being made to arrest the accused, he added.
+On a complaint of the deceased's son Parshuram, a case was registered.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)